csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 [<i>maillot jaune</i>](https://fr.wikipedia.org/wiki/Maillot_jaune).

 I’m a huge cycling nerd, and the Tour de France is the pinnacle of the sport.
-Three weeks of racing—21 stages—covering 3,338.8 kilometers of terrain, it really is a marathon and not a sprint.
+Three weeks of racing — 21 stages — covering 3,338.8 kilometers of terrain, it really is a marathon and not a sprint.

 But that isn’t to say that speed isn’t important!
 Cycling is a sport obsessed